Federal Government Girls College, Ipetumodu

 Federal Government Girls College, Ipetumodu is a federal government owned secondary school located in Ipetumodu, Osun State, Nigeria.
-FGGC Ipetumodu is one of the unity schools established by the federal government since 1995 to cater specifically for the girl child education.
+FGGC Ipetumodu is one of the unity schools established by the federal government in 1995 to cater specifically for girl child education.

 History

-FGGC Ipetumodu was established by the federal government in May 15, 1995 to extend unity secondary schools to Osun State.
+FGGC Ipetumodu was established by the federal government on May 15, 1995, to extend unity secondary schools to Osun State.
 Previously, 13 unity schools were created in 1974 in other States in Nigeria by the military administration of General Yakubu Gowon.
 FGGC Ipetumodu replaced Teachers' College Ipetumodu in 1995.

 Facilities

 It provides boarding facilities for some of her students.
-According to information on the official website, the school has a modern academic and sporting facilities including football pitch, school library and science laboratory.
+According to information on the official website, the school has a modern academic and sporting facilities including a football pitch, school library, and science laboratory.